Anglo-Saxon mission: Boniface

 Notable among these missionaries is Saint Boniface who was active in the area of Fulda (modern Hesse), establishing or re-establishing the bishoprics of Erfurt, Würzburg, Büraburg, as well as Eichstätt, Regensburg, Augsburg, Freising, Passau and Salzburg (739) further to the south-east.

 Boniface, who had taught at the abbey school of the Benedictine monastery at Nhutscelle, first left for the continent in 716.
 He joined Willibrord in Utrecht, who had been working since the 690s among the Frisians.
 Their efforts were frustrated by the war between Charles Martel and Redbad, King of the Frisians.
 Willibrord fled to the abbey he had founded in Echternach, while Boniface returned to Nursling.
 The following year he traveled to Rome, where he was commissioned by Pope Gregory II as a traveling missionary bishop for Germania.

 He urged monks to come to the continental missions, from which their forebears had come: "Take pity upon them, for they themselves are saying, 'We are of one blood and one bone with you.'"
 The missions, which drew from the energy and initiative of the English church, spread south and east from there.
 Almost immediately the Anglo-Saxon missionaries came in contact with the Pippinids, the new dominant family in Frankish territories.

 Other missionaries

-Other Anglo-Saxon missionaries to the continent include Lebuin, Ewald, and Suidbert.
+Other Anglo-Saxon missionaries to the continent include Ewald, Lebuin, Leoba, and Suidbert.

 Saint Walpurga (Walburga) and her brothers Saint Willibald and Saint Winibald assisted Boniface, Willibald founding the Heidenheim monastery.